Best Process Automation Software Shortlist

 - The rise of no-code and low-code: No-code and low-code platforms allow for rapid application deployment, help address skill shortages, and keep up with the need for speed in digital-first operations.
 They democratize the development process and allow for the swift creation of applications.

 - Comprehensive process automation: While robotic process automation (RPA) remains popular for task-level automation, the trend is shifting toward systematic automation.
-Intelligent process automation (IPA), which combines RPA with AI and machine learning for smarter automations and greater scalability.
+Intelligent process automation (IPA), which combines RPA with AI and machine learning for smarter automations and greater scalability, often includes document generation software as a key component to auto-create and manage documents as part of the end-to-end process.

 - Embracing multi-cloud strategies: Businesses are increasingly adopting multi-cloud strategies to meet complex process requirements.
 This trend involves using diverse cloud services from multiple providers, which can help you facilitate seamless document digitization and management across various cloud environments.